crate/docker-docs/crate/README.md

 Documentation for this image is stored in the [`crate/` directory](https://github.com/docker-library/docs/tree/master/crate) of the [`docker-library/docs` GitHub repo](https://github.com/docker-library/docs).
 Be sure to familiarize yourself with the [repository's `REAMDE.md` file](https://github.com/docker-library/docs/blob/master/README.md) before attempting a pull request.

+Visit [Crate on Docker](https://crate.io/docs/install/containers/docker/) and get further documentation about how to get started with Crate.

 ## Issues

 If you have any problems with or questions about this image, please contact us through a [GitHub issue](https://github.com/crate/docker-crate/issues).

 If you have any questions or suggestions, we are happy to help!
 Feel free to join our [public Crate community on Slack](https://crate.io/docs/support/slackin/).